chirpradio/chirpradio-manager/README.rst

 Quirks
 ------------------

 For now, the application should only be run once a day.
-Adding the ability to catalog timestamps i or allow user input of timestamps will correct this problem.
+Adding the ability to catalog timestamps or allow user input of timestamps will correct this problem.
 The manager_settings.py file has a DEV variable that when set to True will allow for a dry-run of the import process.